homotopy-io/homotopy-rs/README.md

 # License

-Unless explitly specified otherwise, all contributions are licensed under the following terms.
+Unless explicitly stated otherwise, all contributions are licensed under the following terms.

 ## Source

-The source code of homotopy.io, including all its crates, is published under the terms of the [BSD 3-Clause License](LICENSE).
+homotopy.io source code is published under the terms of the [BSD 3-Clause License](LICENSE).

 ## Documentation